 Image Sourced from: freeimages.com/Karen Winton

-The transit time on the water can vary depending on which shipping line your removal company uses, there are fast and slow options available which can vary the price you pay too.
+The transit time on the water can vary depending on which shipping line your removal company uses.
+Some also offer faster options that go direct, or slower options that might call at more ports on the journey.
+Speed of sailing can influence the price you pay too.

-Once your items reach Australia there is a bit of time on top of that for being unloaded from the ship, processing through customs and being collected by your shipping company for delivery to your new home.
-This can take around 2 weeks.
+Once your items reach Australia you need to allow for your container being unloaded from the ship, processing through customs and being collected by your shipping company for delivery to your new home.
+This typically takes around 2 weeks.

 If you need a few items quickly small air freight shipments can be a great idea.

-If you're moving from the South East of England to Australia we'd love to provide you with a free, no obligation quote for your move.
+At Bournes we provide a full range of international removals services from the South East of England to Australia and we'd love to provide you with a free, no obligation quote for your move.

 If you're moving from outside of the South East of England where we are based check out the FIDI FAIM international movers directory for a list of reputable movers in your area.